benkantor/EnvironmentWash/README.md

 EnvironmentWash
 ===============

-EnvironmentWash project for SWEN-444 User Centered Requirements and Design
+Team project for SWEN-444 User Centered Requirements and Design.

+Environment Wash is a web application that addresses the needs of citizens who are concerned about environmental issues.
+The solution that Environment Wash will attempt to achieve is to raise awareness and encourage active volunteerism for environmental projects in a person’s local community.
+Environment Wash will achieve this by providing an online space where concerned citizens can create, organize and discover environmental projects in their local communities.

-## Live Demo
+## Demo

-You can play around with a live demo of the site at http://benkantor.github.io/EnvironmentWash
+You can play around with a live demo of the site [here](http://104.131.177.161:8000)

+## Usage

+Environment Wash supports the following functionality:

+### Signup / Create Account

+To access the full functionality of Environment Wash, user need to first make an account.
+To make an account simply click the *Create Account* Button on the home page and enter your information.
+Once you have an account you can log into the website by clicking the *Login* button and entering your username and password.

+### Search for projects

+Users can search for projects by either entering thier search criteria in the search box or by clicking the Discover button found in the navigation bar.

+### Sign up to volunteer for a project

+To sign up to volunteer for a project, simply navigate to the page of the project and click *Volunteer*.

+### Post comments on a project page

+Users can ask questions about a project by posting a comment on a project page.
+To post a comment, simply navigate to the project page and use the new comment box found at the bottom of the page.

 ## Known Issues

-* Authentication is currently not implemented.
-Signing in or Creating an Account will login you in as a hard coded user.

-* Posting on project page message boards has not been implemented yet

-* A new project will not appear after filling out the create new product form.
+None currently

 ## Developing & Contributing